Those pops and clicks you hear coming from your knees may be the sound of arthritis beginning to take hold. Here’s what you should know.

 Medicine that you can apply to your skin may have as strong a pain-relieving effect as those of oral drugs and may be safer.

-If you have arthritis that affects your hands, tasks like brushing your teeth, buttoning your shirt, and opening a jar may be painful.
-Hand exercises may help.
+If you have arthritis that affects your hands, everyday tasks can be painful.
+Here's how hand exercises may help.

-Exercises for hand arthritis may help improve your range of motion or strengthen your muscles.
-Here are eight to try.
+Exercises for hand arthritis can help improve your range of motion and strengthen your muscles.
+Here are 8 to try.

 Most people who undergo a total hip or knee replacement are satisfied with the results—but some are disappointed.